 All courses in the OTA program at UA Cossatot are enhanced with the use of Blackboard.
-In addition to the use of Blackboard throughout the OTA program, during the last semester of coursework, students will complete the OTA 2402 Professional Issues in Occupational Therapy Course in an online format while completing their Level II Fieldwork rotations.
-Accreditation
+In addition to the use of Blackboard throughout the OTA program, during the last semester of coursework, students complete the OTA 2402 Professional Issues in Occupational Therapy Course in an online format while completing their Level II Fieldwork rotations.
+Note that the prerequisite course, OTA 1113 (Introduction to OTA), is offered in both the online and in-class formats.